mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/layout.md

 {:id="VerticalScrollArrangement.Image" .text} *Image*
 : Specifies the path of the background image of the `VerticalScrollArrangement`.

+{:id="VerticalScrollArrangement.Left" .number} *Left*
+: Specifies the position of the Left edge of the component relative to an AbsoluteArrangement.

+{:id="VerticalScrollArrangement.Top" .number} *Top*
+: Specifies the position of the Top edge of the component relative to an AbsoluteArrangement.

 {:id="VerticalScrollArrangement.Visible" .boolean} *Visible*
 : Specifies whether the `VerticalScrollArrangement` should be visible on the screen.
 Value is `true`{:.logic.block}